 When It's Not Just ADHD

-Ask your doctor where you might find local classes, or coaches, who can help.
-You might also want to check the web site of CHADD (Children and Adults with Attention Deficit/Hyperactivity Disorder).
+Ask your doctor where you might find local classes or coaches who can help.
+Also, check the CHADD web site.